maxhodak/keras-molecules/README.md

 ## Requirements

-Install using `pip install -r requirements.txt`
+Install using `pip install -r requirements.txt` or build a docker container: `docker build .`

 A small 50k molecule dataset is included in `data/smiles_50k.h5` to make it easier to play around with the model.